rockettheme/docs/Docs/magento/themes/rokmage_mobile/setup.md

 How to Set Up RokMage Mobile with Third Party Themes
 -----

-If you wish to use our mobile theme on a store that's using a third party theme, and hence none of our extensions, you will need to make two adjustments.
+If you wish to use our mobile theme on a store that is using a third party theme, and hence none of our extensions, you will need to make two adjustments.

 First, open **app/design/frontend/rokmagemobile/default/layout/local.xml** and replace contents with the following and save (copy manually, selecting from first < to last >, as sometimes the auto copy messes things up):